PeterGrace/kubectl-everything/README.md

 ## Usage (get-laq)
   * `kubectl get-laq -p podname` -- Get a Log Analytics query for a particular pod id.
 Can use -n to specify alternate namespace, or -a for all.
   * `kubectl get-laq -d deployment` -- Get a Log Analytics query for all containers deployed to a deployment specification. -n and -a as above work as expected
+## Usage (get-pod-priority)
+  * `kubectl get-pod-priority` -- Show all pods in this namespace and what priorityClass they're running under.
+  * `kubectl get-pod-priority -n foo` -- Show all pods in specified namespace and what priorityClass they're running under.
+  * `kubectl get-pod-priority -a` -- Show all pods in the whole cluster and what priorityClass they're running under.